In this section on platypus ecology and behaviour you can read about:

 A nesting burrow provides shelter for a mother and her offspring for several months.
 It’s typically 3-6 metres long (measured in a straight line from the entrance to the nesting chamber), though it may be much longer, particularly along rivers prone to major flooding.
 The entrance is roughly oval in outline and just large enough to allow an adult platypus to enter (as shown at right).
 Whenever a mother of young juveniles enters or exits her burrow, she blocks the entry tunnel with a series of 2-9 compacted soil plugs (or “pugs”).
 It’s believed that the pugs both deter predators from entering and help to protect juveniles from drowning if flooding occurs.

 Camping burrows are occupied by animals that are not caring for eggs or young.
-They are typically 1-2 (though sometimes up to at least 4) metres long.
-Radio-tracking studies have shown that some camping burrow entrances are located underwater, and others are typically well hidden beneath an undercut bank or overhanging vegetation as shown below (red arrows mark the entrance locations).
+They are typically 1-2 (though can be 4 or more) metres long.
+Research has shown that camping burrow entrances are sometimes located underwater, with others typically well hidden beneath an undercut bank or overhanging vegetation as illustrated below (entrance locations marked by red arrows).

 A platypus will normally occupy two or more camping burrows in a period of a few weeks, including some that may be used by other individuals.
 For example, a radio-tracking study carried out along a stream in southern Victoria found that between 6 and 12 burrows were occupied by each of five animals (3 males, 2 females) monitored for 28 to 38 days.
 Three animals occupied at least one burrow known to be used by another animal during the study, though only one burrow was ever occupied by two individuals at the same time.

 Platypus have been recorded mating in late winter and spring (peaking in about September) in Victoria and New South Wales; breeding is believed to occur a few weeks earlier on average in Queensland and a few weeks later in Tasmania.
 Mates do not form lasting pair bonds: males court as many females as possible, and females rear their young without male assistance.